 Fill in our registration form and one of our business consultants will contact you shortly.

-Each grant package includes a Grant Organizational Profile document created specifically for your organization’s programs, foundation research based on the package size chosen, a dedicated grant coordinator to provide grant readiness guidance and education, and a dedicated grant writer.
+Each grant management package includes a case statement explicitly created for your organization’s programs, foundation research based on the package size chosen, a dedicated grant coordinator to provide grant readiness guidance and education, and a dedicated grant writer.

-Historically, grantors have required a formal grant proposal document as the initial approach for funding, but recently many grantors have moved to online portals for their initial grant applications.
-The Grant Organizational Profile is the document we create specifically for your organization that replaces the outdated proposal document.
-Each Grant Organizational Profile document includes:
+Historically, grantors required a formal grant proposal document as the initial approach for funding, but recently many grantors have moved to online portals for their initial grant applications.
+The case statement replaces outdated proposal documents and answers most foundations’ questions.

 - Organizational Information